laurentperrinet/laurentperrinet.github.io/content/publication/ladret-23/index.md

   responses can be accounted for by a model of intracortical recurrent connectivity.
   We thus propose that local recurrent circuits process uncertainty as a generic computation, advancing our understanding of how the brain handles naturalistic inputs.
-authors:
+featured: true
+categories:
+- Biological Neuroscience
+- Computational Neuroscience
+- Education
+- NeuroAI & Machine Learning
+- Theoretical Neuroscience
+tags:
-- Hugo Ladret
+- bayesian-modelling
-- Nelson Cortes
+- motion-perception
-- Lamyae Ikan
+- predictive-coding
-- Frédéric Chavane
+- primary-visual-cortex
-- Christian Casanova
+- visual-illusions
+publication: '*Nature Communications Biology*'
+publication_types:
-- Laurent U Perrinet
+- article-journal
-date: 2023-06-06
 doi: 10.1038/s42003-023-05042-3
-featured: true
-grants:
-- anr-anr
-- anr-horizontal-v1
-- polychronies
 links:
 - name: Dataset
   url: https://figshare.com/articles/dataset/Data_for_Ladret_et_al_2023_Cortical_recurrence_supports_resilience_to_sensory_variance_in_the_primary_visual_cortex_/23366588